wbudic/ServerConfigCentral/README.md

   * Will it be abused, smacked around to not only be functional, but not compatible.
   * Like the earth, this is a stage, of no return it is released to full human use.
   * To enter this stage, the project has final plans, tests, features and working usability.
-  * On release, this can only work and enhance on missed tidbits of now that it had hit the earth.
+  * On release, the project can only be further worked on, to be enhance on existing, or fix uncomprenhisble situations, or missed and not foreseeing tidbits.
+As it had hit the general use on earth.